(proposed)

 Partner with CORR

 CORR collaborates with industries and research institutions to induce a technological transformation in the Australian energy and mining industries.
-As a key partner of the centre, you could be the pioneer in leading this transformation.
+As a key partner of the CORR, you could be a pioneer in leading this transformation.

-Led by the University of Melbourne, the centre brings together prominent Australian research institutions with the industries.
-This platform provides an opportunity for you to conduct R&D and participate in highest quality research and ethical standards of practice.
+Led by the University of Melbourne, CORR brings together prominent Australian research institutions with industries.
+This platform provides an opportunity for you to conduct R&D and participate in the highest quality research and ethical standards of practice.

-As an ARC funded industrial transformation project, the centre aims to provide high quality research-led training to its partners, researchers and PhD students.
-An industry partner may propose some of their high performing staff members to pursue a PhD or co-supervise potential PhD candidates to conduct research (subject to the selection criteria for PhD candidacy of the respective university).
+One of the main funding schemes that CORR will pursue is an ARC-funded industrial transformation research hub.
+Through this research hub, CORR aims to provide high-quality, research-led training to its partners, researchers, and PhD students.
+An industry partner may propose some of their high-performing staff members to pursue a PhD or co-supervise potential PhD candidates to conduct research (subject to the selection criteria for PhD candidature at the respective university).

-In addition to inventing new materials, products and processes, CORR will provide opportunities to engage in training activities such as workshops, seminars and on-the-job training.
-The centre will also provide opportunities to learn from foreign markets and international experts.
+In addition to inventing new materials, products, and processes, CORR will provide opportunities to engage in training activities such as workshops, seminars, and on-the-job training.
+CORR will also provide opportunities to learn from foreign markets and international experts.

-The proposed centre team led by the University of Melbourne has successfully established a similar ARC-Industrial Transformation Training Centre, providing platform for innovation and training for its partners.
-You may read about the centre achievements here https://camph.eng.unimelb.edu.au/#outcomes
+The University of Melbourne has successfully established a similar ARC-Industrial Transformation Training Centre in the past, providing a platform for innovation and training for its partners.
+You may read about the centre’s achievements here: https://camph.eng.unimelb.edu.au/#outcomes.

-Registering your R&D work with the centre at the Department of Industry, Science, Energy and Resources could bring tax offsets at 38.5% for entities of an annual aggregate turnover of AUD 20 million or greater and 43.5% for others for eligible expenses.
+Registering your R&D work with CORR and the Department of Industry, Science, Energy, and Resources could bring tax offsets at 38.5% for entities with an annual aggregate turnover of AUD 20 million or greater and 43.5% for others for eligible expenses.